marian-cef/marian-examples/forced-translation/docs/Experiments.md

 We gathered our corpora by merging several datasets from the [OPUS](https://opus.nlpl.eu/index.php) corpus bank.
 We applied some cleaning to the corpus where we removed duplicated and empty lines and lines that were the same between source and target.
 The validation set used was a subset of the corpus excluded from the training set for all the language pairs, except en-lv where we used the newstest from [2017 WMT](http://www.statmt.org/wmt17/translation-task.html).
 The testset for en-de and en-lv was the ATS test set mentioned in the paper cited above and available [here](https://github.com/tilde-nlp/terminology_translation).
-For the two remaining LPs, en-ro and en-no, the test set was also a subset of the original corpus excluded from the training and validation set.
+For the two remaining LPs, en-ro and en-no, in order to have a testset specific to a certain domain, we selected 800 lines from the [europarl corpus](https://opus.nlpl.eu/Europarl.php) for en-ro and 800 lines from the [Tilde MODEL - EMEA](https://tilde-model.s3-eu-west-1.amazonaws.com/Tilde_MODEL_Corpus.html) corpus for en-no, creating this way a testset specific to politics and to medicine respectively.

 This resulted in the following data distribution (number of lines):